tinyplex/tinybase/site/guides/04_persistence/1_persisting_data.md

 The persister module lets you save and load Store data to and from different locations, or underlying storage types.

-This is useful for preserving Store data between browser sessions or reloads, saving or loading browser state to or from a server, saving Store data to disk in a environment with filesystem access, or, in v4.0 and above, to SQLite and CRDT frameworks like [Yjs](https://yjs.dev/) and
+Remember that TinyBase Stores are in-memory data structures, so you will generally want to use a Persister to store that data longer-term.
+For example, they are useful for preserving Store data between browser sessions or reloads, saving or loading browser state to or from a server, saving Store data to disk in a environment with filesystem access, or, in v4.0 and above, to SQLite and CRDT frameworks like [Yjs](https://yjs.dev/) and